-What is Share of Voice?
-A beginner's guide to Share of Voice
+How to measure Share of Voice?
+A guide for beginners to Share of Voice

 How many times have you come up with a brilliant idea, business or otherwise, only to find out later that someone had already thought about it?
 Nowadays, no matter what industry you're operating in, you'll always have competition.

 Competition isn't inherently bad.
 It forces you to improve, to grow faster, and to learn from other people's mistakes.
 Even though I mentioned above that no idea is truly unique, there's always something that can leverage your company against your rivals: excellent customer service, more affordable options, or client perks.

 But without keeping your eye on the market and your competitors, it's impossible to figure out your strengths and your weak spots that you need to work on.
 That's when the share of voice metric comes into play.
 By measuring your share of voice, you're killing two birds with one stone: you figure out how much of the market your brand and your competitors claim and you see what people are saying about you and other brands on the market, what they like and dislike.

 In this blog post, I'll explain what is Share of Voice, what business insights you can derive by measuring it, and how to calculate your Share of Voice using Awario (or other social listening tools).
 Let's start with the first question.

 What is Share of Voice and why it matters for brands on social media?